oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/gunzip/README.md

 # GZIP Decompression
-This DPC++ reference design demonstrates an GZIP decompression design on an FPGA.
+This DPC++ reference design implements GZIP decompression on an FPGA.
+This includes LZ77 decoding and Huffman decoding with static or dynamic huffman tables.

 ***Documentation***:
 * [DPC++ FPGA Code Samples Guide](https://software.intel.com/content/www/us/en/develop/articles/explore-dpcpp-through-intel-fpga-code-samples.html) helps you to navigate the samples and build your knowledge of DPC++ for FPGA. <br>
 * [oneAPI DPC++ FPGA Optimization Guide](https://software.intel.com/content/www/us/en/develop/documentation/oneapi-fpga-optimization-guide) is the reference manual for targeting FPGAs through DPC++. <br>
 * [oneAPI Programming Guide](https://software.intel.com/en-us/oneapi-programming-guide) is a general resource for target-independent DPC++ programming.

 | Optimized for                     | Description
 ---                                 |---
 | OS                                | Ubuntu* 18.04/20.04, RHEL*/CentOS* 8, SUSE* 15; Windows* 10
 | Hardware                          | Intel&reg; Programmable Acceleration Card (PAC) with Intel Arria&reg; 10 GX FPGA <br> Intel&reg; FPGA Programmable Acceleration Card (PAC) D5005 (with Intel Stratix&reg; 10 SX) <br> Intel Xeon&reg; CPU E5-1650 v2 @ 3.50GHz (host machine)
 | Software                          | Intel&reg; oneAPI DPC++ Compiler <br> Intel&reg; FPGA Add-On for oneAPI Base Toolkit
-| What you will learn               | Creating an efficient GZIP decompression engine on an FPGA.
+| What you will learn               | How to implement an efficient GZIP decompression engine on an FPGA.
 | Time to complete                  | 1 hour

 ## Purpose
 This FPGA reference design demonstrates an efficient GZIP decompression engine.
-See the [Additional Design Information Section](#additional-design-information) for more information on GZIP and DEFLATE de/compression for the FPGA.
+See the [Additional Design Information Section](#additional-design-information) for more information on GZIP and DEFLATE compression and decompression.

 ## License
 Code samples are licensed under the MIT license.
 See [License.txt](https://github.com/oneapi-src/oneAPI-samples/blob/master/License.txt) for details.

 ## Building the Reference Design

+> **Note**: If you have not already done so, set up your CLI
+> environment by sourcing  the `setvars` script located in
+> the root of your oneAPI installation.
+>
+> Linux Sudo: . /opt/intel/oneapi/setvars.sh
+>
+> Linux User: . ~/intel/oneapi/setvars.sh
+>
+> Windows: C:\Program Files(x86)\Intel\oneAPI\setvars.bat
+>
+>For more information on environment variables, see Use the setvars Script for [Linux or macOS](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-linux-or-macos.html), or [Windows](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-windows.html).

 ### Include Files
 The include folder is located at `%ONEAPI_ROOT%\dev-utilities\latest\include` on your development system.